-Choices, or a 'conscious awareness and picking of an action' are what we do when all is lost.
+Choices, or a 'conscious awareness and picking of an action,' are what we do when all is lost.
 When our whole lives: community, story, and being have been rendered unintelligible and thus impractical, that's the moment we start worrying about "choices."
 When I have to stop living and think, "What should I do?"
 I'm in a bad spot.
-And when a whole culture tells their kids "Make good choices," we know that culture has lost any sense of what "The Church" is, what Her Story is, and what's worse -- that culture has even lost a Natural Law sense of.
-But we also know they've lost any sense of what their community or story is from a natural perspective.
+And when a whole culture tells their kids "Make good choices," we know that culture has lost any sense of what "The Church" is, what Her Story is.
+So too we also know they've lost any sense of what their community or story is from a natural perspective.
 You also know that culture is in moral dire straits.
 If grace perfects nature, and we're not even sure what a nature is, we're in a bad place.
 This is what we call the Philosophy of "Secularism."

 This is what Nietzsche's "Beyond Good and Evil" really means -- not an enlightened 'getting beyond the myth of ethics,' so much as realizing the Enlightenment emphasis on the will leaves us unable to see actions as intelligible anymore.
 We cannot see actions as reasonable because they adhere and conform to a community's narrative that has an objective claim to Truth.

 The Story of The Holy Triduum in a nutshell, from one theological perspective